 In the age of information, data is considered to be the world’s most valuable resource.
-This fact alone demonstrates the value data holds for companies, and how much of a precious commodity it truly is in business life.
 Something this valuable needs to be protected and kept out of the hands of anyone not authorized to see it.
 That’s why you need complete 360 security.

 Security should never be an afterthought.
 That’s why multi-layer security is built into Quobyte.
 To protect your data in-transit and at-rest from a range of threats, including ransomware.

 Data is encrypted end-to-end with AES so it leaves machines where it is written only in encrypted form and is only decrypted on a client consuming the data.
 This ensures that data is encrypted both in-transit as well as at-rest.

 In addition, Quobyte supports optional TLS encryption to protect all communications between Quobyte components.

 In addition to the traditional IP based access control, Quobyte offers two methods that don’t require a trusted network: X.509 certificates and Access Keys – for both object and file system access.

 The only true way to protect your data from ransomware is with immutable files (WORM).
 Quobyte’s policy engine can be set so that it automatically makes files immutable after they have been written.